Saguaro: Description

-The saguaro is a columnar cactus that grows notable branches, usually referred to as arms.
+The saguaro is a columnar cactus that grows branches, usually referred to as arms.
 Over 50 arms may grow on one plant, with one specimen having 78 arms.
 Saguaros grow from 3-16 m tall, and up to 75 cm in diameter.
 They are slow growing, and routinely live 150 to 200 years.
 They are the largest cactus in the United States.

 A many-armed saguaro in Tucson, AZ.
 Woman for scale.

 The growth rate of this cactus is strongly dependent on precipitation; saguaros in drier western Arizona grow only half as fast as those in and around Tucson.
 Saguaros grow slowly from seed, and may be only 1/4 in tall after two years.
 Cuttings rarely root, and when they do, they do not go through the juvenile growth phase, which gives a different appearance.
 Since 2014, the National Register of Champion Trees listed the largest known living saguaro in the United States in Maricopa County, Arizona, measuring 13.8 m high with a girth of 3.1 m; it has an estimated age of 200 years and survived damage in the 2005 Cave Creek Complex Fire.
 The tallest saguaro ever measured was an armless specimen found near Cave Creek, Arizona.
 It was 78 ft in height before it was toppled in 1986 by a windstorm.
 Saguaros are stem succulents and can hold large amounts of water; when rain is plentiful and the saguaro is fully hydrated, it can weigh between 3200 and 4800 lb.